Tag: Economics Course

 3. Should a candidate fail to cancel or amend their booking in good time, or fail to attend the examination, the examination fee will be forfeit.

-4. It is important to appreciate that the TMUA examination is conducted over only two days.
-The feasibility of successfully rescheduling an examination date is dependent upon availability at the selected test centre.
+4. It is important to appreciate that the TMUA is conducted over only 1-2 days for candidates sitting in China, Hong Kong and Macau.
+The feasibility of successfully rescheduling a test date is dependent upon availability at the selected test centre.

 5. The precise cancellation and amendment policy will be as per the terms and conditions stipulated by Pearson VUE at the point of booking.